samwong0127/helper-programs/pdf-combiner/README.md

 You can use the software by downloading the `dist\` folder which contains all dependencies and you can start the software by running `dist\pdfCombiner\pdfCombiner.exe`.

 ## UI

+**Note: You have to put all PDFs into one folder before merging.**

-Pop-up screen asking for the folder of the pdfs
+Pop-up screen asking for the folder of the pdfs.

 ![pdf-folder](pictures/UI-1.jpg)

 Showing all the pdfs in the selected folder